germanysbestkeptsecret/Wookmark-jQuery/README.md

 Feedback
 --------

-Please send code specific questions and feedback to [Sebastian](mailto:sebastian@helzle.net) or contact him on twitter @sebobo.
+Please send code specific questions and feedback to [Sebastian](mailto:sebastian@helzle.net) or contact him on [twitter](http://twitter.com/sebobo).

-If you have other questions and feedback which is for example related to Wookmark send a mail to [Christoph](mailto:chri@sto.ph) or contact him on twitter @gbks.
+If you have other questions and feedback which is for example related to Wookmark send a mail to [Christoph](mailto:chri@sto.ph) or contact him on [twitter](https://twitter.com/gbks).

 Contributing
 ------------